mkowusujr/Term-Uno/README.md

 These are represented in the game as `r`, `g`, `b`, `y`, and `s` respectively

-In Uno the cards are number 0-9 (inclusive) and in addition to that there are specials types of cards.
+In Uno the cards are numbered 0-9 (inclusive) and in addition to that there are specials types of cards.
 These special cards are the following
 * Skip Card - skips the next player
 * Reverse Card - changes the direction of the game